Halimeda: Morphology

 The thalli of Halimeda is distinctly segmented and calcified.
 Calcium carbonate is deposited as aragonite and calcification begins as early as 36 hours.
 Their segments are composed of 60-80% aragonite and are separated by nodes which are non-calcified.
 The thalli are composed of siphons which are ramified into medullary filaments surrounded by a cortex.
 The medullary filaments branch out trichotomously to form peripheral utricles which stick to each other to enclose the intersiphonal spaces of each segment.
 It is in these spaces that aragonite is precipitated.

 Halimeda has three types of holdfasts which serve as attachment points to the substrate.
 The "sprawler" type has a few loose filaments growing at the ends or in between the segments (Fig. 1).
 In the "rock-grower" type, the matted holdfast is composed of branched filaments which secure the thallus to a rock surface.
 The last type is the "sand-grower", where the filaments hold on to fine sand particles, forming a root-like structure.
-Halimeda is coenocytic and siphonous, meaning its cells are not divided by cross walls, and is instead, a continuous filament of cells.
+Halimeda is coenocytic and siphonous, meaning its cells are not divided by cross walls, and is instead a continuous filament of cells.
 This differentiates the genus from Acetabularia, which is another genus of green seaweed that is calcified.

 Distribution

-Halimeda is highly abundant in the tropics including the Thai-Malay Peninsula, and the Florida Keys.
+Halimeda is highly abundant in the tropics including the Thai-Malay Peninsula and the Florida Keys.
 Some species (e.g. H. copiosa, discoidea, gracilis, opuntia, simulans, and tuna) have a global distribution.
 Halimeda tuna is found solely in the Mediterranean.

 Ecology

-Species of Halimeda with sand-grower type holdfasts grown on sandy or muddy substrates, and are thus common in lagoons and backreefs.
+Species of Halimeda with sand-grower type holdfasts grow on sandy or muddy substrates, and are thus common in lagoons and backreefs.
 Those with the "sprawler" type are abundant in forereefs and on coral pinnacles.

 Being a calcareous alga, Halimeda has been found to have good potential as a carbon sink and can play an important role in regulating the ocean's carbon budget.
 Some species such as H. opuntia have been found to produce up to 54.37 g CaCO3 m−1 yr−1.
 The genus also contributes to reef building, as it is large producer of carbon sediments on reefs, generating a wide range of sediment sizes from coarse particles to silt and clay.

 Although it was largely assumed that its abundance on reefs is due to it being unpalatable to herbivores, more recent studies have found that Halimeda is in fact subject to grazing by some herbivores such as Scarus rivulatus, Hipposcarus longiceps, and Chlorurus microrhinos.
 Hard coral cover can actually play a key role in maintaining Halimeda biomass on reefs, as one study found that thalli growing under the canopy of Acropora colonies were larger than those in open areas exposed to herbivory.